dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-This method is invoked from the `LoggedInInteractor` when it resigns its active state.
+`cleanupViews` method will be invoked by `LoggedInInteractor` when the parent RIB decides to detach the `LoggedIn` RIB.
+By dismissing the presented view controller in `cleanupViews`, we guarantee that the `LoggedIn` RIB won't leave its views in the view hierarchy of the parent RIB after being detached.

-## Attaching the TicTacToe RIB and detach the OffGame RIB on button tap
+## Switching to `TicTacToe` RIB on tapping "Start Game" button

+As we discussed earlier in this tutorial, the `LoggedIn` RIB should allow the users to switch between `OffGame` and `TicTacToe` RIBs, with the former RIB being responsible for showing "Start Game" screen and the latter drawing the game field and handling the moves made by the players.
+So far, we have only implemented the `OffGame` RIB and made sure that it gets control from the `LoggedIn` RIB after the users log in.
+Now, we need to implement the `TicTacToe` RIB and switch to it after the user taps "Start Game" button at `OffGame` RIB.

-This step is very similar to attaching LoggedIn RIB and detaching LoggedOut RIB when the "Login" button is tapped.
-To save time, the TicTacToe RIB is already included in your project.
+This step is very similar to attaching the `LoggedIn` RIB and detaching the `LoggedOut` RIB when the "Login" button is tapped.
+To save time, the `TicTacToe` RIB is already implemented and included into the project.

-In order to route to TicTacToe, you should implement `routeToTicTacToe` in the `LoggedInRouter` class and wire up the button tap event from the `OffGameViewController` to the `OffGameInteractor` and finally to the `LoggedInInteractor`.
+In order to route to `TicTacToe`, you should implement `routeToTicTacToe` method in the `LoggedInRouter` class and wire up the button tap event from the `OffGameViewController` to the `OffGameInteractor` and finally to the `LoggedInInteractor`.

 You should be able to do this without any help from us, right?
+After implementing the code, run the app, log in and tap "Start Game" button to make sure that the `TicTacToe` RIB loads and shows the game field.

+When working on this exercise, we recommend you to name the new `OffGameListener`'s method as `startTicTacToe` as this method is already stubbed for the unit tests.
+Otherwise, you'll see compilation errors later on when building the unit tests target.

-## Attaching the OffGame RIB and detaching the TicTacToe RIB when we have a winner
+## Attaching the `OffGame` RIB and detaching the `TicTacToe` RIB when we have a winner

-We want to get back to the OffGame RIB when the game is over.
-This is very similar to the other listener based routing we've already exercised.
-The provided TicTacToe RIB already has a listener set up.
-We just need to implement it in the `LoggedInInteractor`.
+After the game is over, we want to switch from the `TicTacToe` RIB back to the `OffGame` RIB.
+To do so, we will use the same listener-based routing pattern we've already exercised.
+The provided `TicTacToe` RIB already has a listener set up.
+We just need to implement it in the `LoggedInInteractor` to allow the `LoggedIn` RIB to respond to `TicTacToe` events.

-Declare the `routeToOffGame`method in the `LoggedInRouting` protocol.
+Declare the `routeToOffGame` method in the `LoggedInRouting` protocol.

 ```swift
 protocol LoggedInRouting: Routing {